Britain's Tesco to trial drone deliveries

 Lewis said Tesco had four innovation priority areas: food & drink products and technology; data; robotics and automation; and packaging.

-Lewis, who last year declared the group’s turnaround complete, is due to step down at the end of September and be replaced by Ken Murphy, formerly of healthcare group Walgreens Boots Alliance.
+Lewis, who last year declared the group’s turnaround complete, is due to step down at the end of September and be replaced by Ken Murphy, formerly of healthcare group Walgreens Boots Alliance (WBA.O).